33rd G8 summit: Accomplishments

 The G8 summit is an international event which is observed and reported by news media, but the G8's continuing relevance after more than 30 years is somewhat unclear.
-More than one analyst suggests that a G-8 summit is not the place to flesh out the details of any difficult or controversial policy issue in the context of a three-day event.
+More than one analyst suggests that a G8 summit is not the place to flesh out the details of any difficult or controversial policy issue in the context of a three-day event.
 Rather, the meeting offers an opportunity to bring a range of complex and sometimes inter-related issues.
 The G8 summit brings leaders together "not so they can dream up quick fixes, but to talk and think about them together."

 Global warming

 In a non-binding communiqué issued on Thursday 7 June, it was announced that the G8 nations would 'aim to at least halve global CO2 emissions by 2050'.
 The details which would enable this salutatory goal to be achieved were left to be negotiated.

 It was anticipated that the G8 Environment ministers would work together within the United Nations Framework Convention on Climate Change in a process that would also include the major emerging economies.
 Groups of countries would also be able to reach additional agreements on achieving the goal outside and in parallel with the United Nations process.

 The G8 also announced their desire to use the proceeds from the auction of emission rights and other financial tools to support climate protection projects in developing countries.

 The agreement was welcomed by British Prime Minister Tony Blair as 'a major, major step forward'.
-French president Nicolas Sarkozy would have preferred a binding figure for emissions reduction to have been set.
-This was apparently blocked by U.S. President George W. Bush until the other major greenhouse gas emitting countries, like India and China, make similar commitments.
+French President Nicolas Sarkozy would have preferred a binding figure for emissions reduction to have been set.
+This was apparently blocked by US President George W. Bush until the other major greenhouse gas emitting countries, like India and China, make similar commitments.

 Missile defence system

-En route to the summit, U.S. president George Bush attempted to assuage Russian concerns over U.S. plans to construct a missile defense complex in Poland and the Czech Republic with remarks appearing to invite Russian participation in the project.
-At the summit, Russian president Vladimir Putin responded by suggesting that the radar installments for the proposed missile defence system be placed in Azerbaijan.
+En route to the summit, Bush attempted to assuage Russian concerns over US plans to construct a missile defense complex in Poland and the Czech Republic with remarks appearing to invite Russian participation in the project.
+At the summit, Russian President Vladimir Putin responded by suggesting that the radar installments for the proposed missile defence system be placed in Azerbaijan.
 Bush, in turn, responded by describing Putin's ideas as "an interesting suggestion".